-Someone who can conduct their work on any device, anytime, anywhere… and enjoy the benefits of travelling while making an income.
+Someone who can work on any device, at any time, from any location… and enjoy the benefits of travelling while earning a living.

-You can be self-employed, a freelancer or employee.
+You can work for yourself, as a freelancer, or as an employee.

-You usually are moving from place to place – from a few days to monthly stints.
-NB Digital Nomad is different from a remote worker.
+You are usually moving from one location to another – from a few days to monthly stints.
+A digital nomad is not the same as a remote worker.

-Remote workers are based in one place – but not with the rest of the team.
-They either don’t live where HQ is or move for a spouse, to care for a parent, form a new line of business, etc.
+Remote workers are concentrated in one location, but not with the rest of the team.
+They either don’t live where HQ is or move for a spouse, to care for a parent, to start a new business, and so on.

 Who Can Crete Host?

-Startups who want to tap into the rich Greek ecosystem and talent on offer.
+Startups looking to tap into the thriving Greek ecosystem and talent pool.

-Multinational companies who are looking to relocate some of their staff or operations.
+Multinational corporations looking to relocate some of their employees or operations.

 How to get to Crete?

-Crete is one of the most convenient islands to reach, as it has three different airports and six ports.
-Most travel will be through Athens as many flights to Crete include a stop in Athens.
-If you’re traveling within Europe, there are a number of European and British cities that fly directly to Crete as well.
+Crete is one of the most accessible islands, with three airports (Chania, Heraklion and Sitia) and six ports [Kisamos,Chania (Souda), Heraklion, Rethymno, Agios Nikolaos, Sitia].
+The majority of air travel is operationalised through Athens International Airoport Eleftherios Venizelos, as many flights to Crete include a layover there.
+If you are travelling within Europe, there are a number of European and British cities from which you can fly directly to Crete.

-Piraeus, the major port of Athens, offers a number of ferries to the various ports of Crete.
-Alternatively, several Greek islands, such as Santorini, Naxos, and Mykonos, have ferry routes to Crete for those travelers looking to visit multiple islands on their trip.
+The main port of Greece, Port of Piraeus, has a number of ferries to the various ports of Crete.
+For those who want to visit multiple Greek islands during their trip, several Greek islands, including Santorini, Naxos, and Mykonos, have ferry routes to Crete.